Syracuse Maps as Non-singular Power-Bounded Transformations and Their Inverse Maps: Introduction

 \section{{Introduction}}

-Many mathematicians have investigated the Collatz Map through a variety of means from number theory to applying pseudo-random variables to the problem.
+Many mathematicians have investigated the Collatz Map through a variety of means from number theory to dynamical systems.
 For a compendium of prior work on the subject, see \cite{Lagabib}.
-However, this paper seeks to investigate a new route of analyzing this notorious map as introduced by the first author in \cite{Assanipre}, as well as to extend these notions to a broader collection of maps.
+However, this paper seeks to investigate a new route of analyzing this notorious map by generalizing the method introduced by the first author in \cite{Assanipre} to a larger collection of maps, as well as to elucidate the structure of the pre-image trees of some maps with respect to this process.
+Mathematicians have also studied several density results related to the Collatz Map.
+Both Terras \cite{Terras1979} and Everett \cite{everett2010} were able to show independently that for almost every $x \in \mathbb{N}$, there exists $k \in \mathbb{N}$ such that $T^k(x) < x$, with Korec proving a stronger asymptotic density result, with $T^n(x) < x^c$ for $c > \log_4(3)$ \cite{Korec1994}.
+Tao obtained results pertaining to logarithmic density \cite{TTao}.
 Since this topic deals with the positive integers, we shall consider $\mathbb{N}$ not to contain $0$.
 First, define the truncated Collatz map:

 \begin{defn} The Collatz map is a function $T: \mathbb{N} \rightarrow \mathbb{N}$ so \end{defn}